 Set up will begin one hour prior to the market opening.
 Vendors must take with them all trash, produce, debris, etc.

 Vendors not assigned a parking spot at the market and vendors with extra vehicles are responsible for legally parking their vehicles.
 Vendor parking will be available at a nearby designated lot.

 The Market Committee will select products to complement the market.
 We will work to minimize competition between market vendors, and make every effort to represent a Danvers vendor over an out-of-town vendor with the same product(s).
-Each vendor is assigned a vending spot by the market manager.
-This spot is not transferrable and vendors must not exceed their allotted spot or relocate without prior written permission.

 Danvers Rotary Open Market reserves the right to make exceptions or changes to any of the vendor policies as warranted.